pkarsy/rcCalibrator/README.md

 application code capable of fixing the RC frequency.

 ### Serial communication problems
-The use of Serial communications is a basic reason why we need a calibrated RC oscillator.
-Introduces another type of error though, because the 8MHz clock speed is not divided exactly with the standard serial bitrates.
+The use of serial communications is a basic reason why we need a calibrated RC oscillator.
+Introduces another type of error however, as the 8MHz clock speed is not divided exactly with the standard serial bitrates.
 See [WormFood calculator](http://wormfood.net/avrbaudcalc.php) at 8Mhz

 ```